Cartoonito (Western Europe)

 Cartoonito is a pan-European children's television channel owned by the EMEA sub-division of the international division of Warner Bros.
 Discovery.
 It launched on 11 September 2024, following the merger of Cartoonito Portugal and Cartoonito Nordic, which had been in operation since 2023.

 History

+On 5 June 2005, Boomerang Europe was launched in English for all Europe, Middle East and Africa, including Portugal, Angola, Cape Verde and Mozambique.
+On 31 December 2013, the Pan-European feed was removed in Portugal due to the launch of the Portuguese feed of Cartoon Network.
+On 21 April 2015, Boomerang in European Portuguese was launched in Angola, Cape Verde and Mozambique as a partnership with DStv and it is available on the DStv Bué and DStv Grande packages.
+Later, it was launched in Portugal on 26 April 2018 and it is available with Vodafone and Nowo TV operators.
+The channel also became available on Meo on 2022.

 Both Cartoonito Portugal and Cartoonito Nordic originated as blocks on Boomerang in 2022, before taking over the channel space in March and September 2023 respectively.

 Nordic countries

 On 19 January 2015, Boomerang Nordic applied the 2014–15 rebrand.

 In January 2022, it was announced that a Cartoonito programming block would also come to Boomerang on 1 February 2022.
 Due to the channel changes from 17 April to 1 May 2023, the Czech Radio and Television Broadcasting Council also gave the green light to show the channel in Latvia.

 Boomerang Nordic fully transformed into a 24/7 Cartoonito channel on 4 September 2023, along with its Turkey and MENA counterparts.

 On 11 September 2024, the channel's feed merged with Cartoonito Portugal, forming Cartoonito Western Europe.